JavierLimaCS/genpact-application-test/dev-test/README.md

 Just browse it, and click on watch again.

 ### Note
-**Master.xlsx file will be stored where in the path where the main app is being runned.**
+**Master.xlsx file will be stored in the location where the main app is being executed.**